oguzhan-yilmaz/karpenter-eks-vpc-secondary-cidr/docs/eksdemo-secondary-cidr-and-cni-custom-netwoking/2-aws-vpc-cni-configuration.md

   - For example, if the label value is `eu-west-1a`, AWS CNI will use the `ENIConfig` named `eu-west-1a`.

 ### Let's create the ENIConfig objects

+- It's very important to use AZ name as the ENIConfig name.
+  - This is because the `aws-node` deamonset uses the `ENI_CONFIG_LABEL_DEF` env. var. to match the node label value to the `ENIConfig` name.

 ```bash
 cat << EOF | kubectl apply -f -